samclusker/linea-helm-chart/README.md

 ## Secrets Management

-### Current Implementation

-Currently, secrets can be deployed by populating `values.yaml` (for development purposes), but for production it is recommended that secrets are created manually before deploying the chart.
-The following secrets are required:
+Secrets can be deployed by populating `values.yaml` (for development purposes), but for production it is recommended that secrets are either created manually before deploying the chart or if using AWS, populate the secret names for the secrets manager addon.

+The following secrets are required (manual):
 - `<release-name>-sequencer-secret`: Contains the sequencer node private key
 - `<release-name>-maru-secret`: Contains Maru configuration secrets
 - `<release-name>-ethstats-secret`: Contains Ethstats API secrets
 - `<release-name>-txgen-secret`: Contains transaction generator sender private key

+Secret name values for AWS Secrets Manager:

+- `txgen.secrets.senderPkSecretName`
+- `ethstats.secrets.wsSecretName`
+- `maru.secrets.maruKeySecretName`
+- `sequencer.secrets.sequencerKeySecretName`

-#### Creating Secrets
+#### Creating Secrets (Manual)

 **Sequencer Secret**:
 ```bash